-The storytelling secret that every leader must know
+The ancient storytelling secret that every leader needs to know

 You may have zoned out through most of Beowulf in high school, but the fact is that the heroic quest is one of the most dramatic and powerful forms a story can take.
 Leaders who understand its basic structure can use it to show–not just tell–their teams exactly where they’re heading and how to get there together.

 We already know how crucial storytelling is in business, especially for branding, PR, and marketing.
 Stories can improve understanding, make ideas more accessible, and make us feel emotions that compel us to action.
 But storytelling can also help us conceptualize the future.
 In leaders’ hands, great stories can help guide teams through long-term changes.